TAD Revolution One / Part 2 - crossover

 My thinking was: Now Jan will reverse-engineer the original crossover scheme (the topology was unfortunately not provided by TAD Labs) and we will take it up from there.
 To my surprise he dismissed this idea and preferred to start on a blank screen.
 As he puts it “I do not want to get constrained by someone else´s thinking that this is the best design.”

 To design a crossover for concentric drivers is somewhat special.
 The concentric designs are beating the conventional ones with one-acoustic-centre-arrangement for both the tweeter and the midrange driver, which results into excellent imaging capabilities.
 But there is also one disadvantage in such an arrangement - the tweeter is behind the midrange driver and to phase-align both represents a challenge.
-Also, TAD’s drivers and beryllium/magnesium.
-The light and stiff metallic cones always feature distortion at their break-up points.
+Also, the TAD’s driver is beryllium/magnesium.
+The light and stiff metallic cone always feature distortion at its break-up point.
 So it took several simulations before we arrived at an acceptable result, that could be used as a starting point for further tweaking.
 Only then we looked at the original crossover to compare.
 For owners of the TAD Evolution One speaker the scheme may come in handy:

 Andrew Jones and the team of TAD used steep slope filters to mitigate the challenges of beryllium and magnesium.
 The steep filters suppress resonances to non-audible range and make time-alignment of the tweeter and midrange driver possible.
 This, in turn, is essential for achieving good sound.
 The disadvantage of the filters is in more complicated topology with more parts in the crossover.
 Therefore, the goal of the Silent Laboratories optimization was to simplify the crossover layout and voice the speaker to Audiodrom´s preferences.